VAR-solutions/Find-the-match/readme.md

 ### Structure of the Game

-The game comprises of a 4 x 4 matrix that have some color.
+The game comprises of a 4 x 4 matrix which contains some colors.
 There will be pairs of each color, i.e, there will be eight colors(_random_) only.
-Also, the positions of the same colors will be random, but fixed for same game.
+Also, the positions of the same colors will be random, but fixed for the same game.
 Your Goal is to score Maximum(_not Negative_).

 ### How to play?